 But what if I told you that you could infuse them with the cozy flavors of your favorite holiday stuffing?
 And then smother them in a yummy homemade Cranberry BBQ sauce?
+These are some of the best meatballs you will make, and it takes minimal effort on your part.

 And if you can’t get enough meatballs, you also need to check out this recipe for Instant Pot Grape Jelly Meatballs, another savory appetizer with a sweet twist!